MDE4CPP/MDE4CPP/README.md

   * clone one or more subrepositories of MDE4CPP according to your requirements

 3. Open Advanced System Settings
-  * modify system environment variable PATH: add Gradle bin folder and MinGW bin folder
+  * modify system environment variable PATH: add CMake bin folder, Gradle bin folder and MinGW bin folder
     * create environment variable `MDE4CPP_ECLIPSE_HOME` with path to root folder of Eclipse modeling Tool
   * create environment variable `MDE4CPP_HOME` with path to MDE4CPP root folder (Please note, that the root folder include the subfolder "application" with